mattiaverga/OpenNGC/README.md

 #### NOTES ON OBJECT DATA

- - All object types: coordinates are taken from NED; magnitudes are taken from SIMBAD if not specified otherwise.
+ - All object types: coordinates are taken from NED, if not specified otherwise;
+   magnitudes are taken from SIMBAD if not specified otherwise; parallax, proper motions, radial velocity and redshift are referred to the main value reported from SIMBAD.

  - Galaxies (G | GGroup | GPair | Gtrpl): data about major axis, minor axis, position angle, surface brightness and Hubble classification is taken from LEDA; if major axis or minor axis data